EngineProgramming/engine-list/README.md

 | [Della Baduck](https://github.com/folkertvanheusden/dellabaduck) | [Folkert van Heusden](https://vanheusden.com/) | Go | |

 # Contributing
-* Engines are sorted in descending order of their CCRL 40/15 rating.
+* Engines are sorted in descending order of their CCRL 40/15 rating, or their CCRL 40/2 FRC rating for Chess960.
 * If you are:
     * Updating the version-number of an existing engine, but you lack a rating for it, prefix the earlier rating with an "↓".
     * Updating/adding an engine and the error margins of a rating is >30, prefix the rating with an "~".